-Item Wear limit Grease groove is worn out.
+Item Wear limit Tool bushing (worn out) First three grease grooves are worn out.
 Bushing must be replaced.

 Item Lubricant Contact surfaces of front head Thread grease

 Removal of lower tool bushing

 The lower tool bushing can not be removed without removing the breaker from the housing.
 Contact your local dealer for more information.